What is a Data Scientist?

 If we want to have a more complete vision of the set of technologies, we can also check theBig Data Landscape 2018

-In the next article, we will analyze the different profiles and solutions that companies are finding to cover the needs that the new data industry is generating.
+In the next article, [updated: here it is!
+Which is your Data Scientist profile?] we will analyze the different profiles and solutions that companies are finding to cover the needs that the new data industry is generating.